LSIND/intro-to-python3-analysis/README.md

 ## [Text Analysis](https://github.com/LSIND/intro-to-python3-analysis/tree/master/TextAnalysis)
 > *Using built-in capabilities for string data processing*

+Read .txt file, delete all punctuations, break all text into independent words and write them to a new .txt file.
+Print word(s) with maximum length on console.

 The code:
  - reads all text from .txt file (incl. unicode)
  - deletes all punctuations from the text